JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 5 - Electronic and Mobile Commerce and Enterprise Systems.md

 		- Can provide secure transmission
 	- Digital certificates
 		- Can ensure that transactions are made between the intended parties
+		- An attachment to an e-mail message or data embedded in a Web site that verifies the identity of a sender or Web site.

 ### Electronic Payment Systems
 - Certificate authority (CA)